saraswathiiyanar/chatbot-for-FAQs/README.md

 # chatbot-for-FAQs
 Chatbot for FAQs – Description A FAQ Chatbot is an intelligent virtual assistant designed to automatically answer frequently asked questions from users.
 It helps users quickly find information without needing human support.
+Here are sample sentences used in a FAQ Chatbot such as what is ai,define ai,what is machine learning,what is deep learning,what is api,what is sql